elrodrix/zakzak/README.md

 I recommend putting these definitions in separate files, and to name those files with a specific pattern, so `zakzak` can find them using a `glob` pattern.
 The default filepattern `zakzak` looks for is `*.benchmark.js`, but you can provide a different pattern using CLI params or the config.

-While it is possible to define these benchmarks in your source code, I highly advise agains it. `zakzak` uses `require` to read all the files you point it to and thus executes them.
+While it is possible to define these benchmarks in your source code, I highly advise against it. `zakzak` uses `require` to read all the files you point it to and thus executes them.
 Furthermore, `benchmark` and `suite` are globals that only exist inside zakzak and your code will throw errors if they are called outside of `zakzak`.

 ### Structure the benchmarks using suites

-A suite is just a fancy way of grouping benchmarks or more suites together and applying options.
+A suite is just a fancy way of grouping benchmarks or suites together and applying options.

 ```ts
 suite("some-suite-name", ()=>{